 2. Home remedies for fleas on dogs — treating your dog from the inside:

+There are home remedies for fleas on dogs that can treat your dog from the inside, too.
 Apple cider vinegar added to your dog’s water bowl can give your dog’s skin an acidy taste that will make him less attractive to fleas.

 What you need: